day8/re-frame/docs/NewREADME.md

    {:db  (dissoc-in db [:items item-id])})) ;; effect is change db
 ```

-Sometime earlier, this event handler (function) `h` would have been associated with `:delete-item` in this way:
+On program starup, this event handler (function) `h` would have been
+associated with `:delete-item` in this way:
 ```clj
 (re-frame.core/reg-event-fx  :delete-item  h)
 ```

 ### Code For Domino 3

 An `effect handler` (function) actions the `effect` returned by the call to `h`.
-That effect was the map:
+That `effect` was the map:
 ```clj
 {:db  (dissoc-in db [:items item-id])}
 ```
-Keys in this map identify the required effect, with the values supplying further details.
+Keys in this map identify the required `effect`, with the values of the map
+supplying further details.

-A key of `:db` means to update the app state, with the value supplied.
+A key of `:db` means to update the app state, with the new computed value.

+The update of "app state", which re-frame manages for you,
-This is a mutative
-step, facilitated by re-frame, which you won't have to do explicitly.
+is a mutative step, facilitated by re-frame itself
+when it sees the `:db` effect.

+Why the name `:db`?  re-frame sees "app state" as something of an in-memory
+database.

 ### Code For Domino 4

+Because a new version of "app state" has been computed and installed,
-Because the app state changed, a query (function) over this app
+a query (function) over this app state is called automatically (reactively),
-state is called automatically (reactively), and it computes the list of items (which,
+itself computing the list of items.
-because of domino 3, has been updated to no longer contain the deleted item).

 Because the items
 are stored in app state, there's not a lot to compute in this case.
 This